 I really missed the cross-border interconnections that you find in the Greater Region.
 Crossing borders is part of your everyday life when you live in Luxembourg whereas it is a much bigger deal when you live on an island (like the UK) or in the north of Sweden (periphery).

 What is your preferred district in Luxembourg and why?

 I absolutely adore Luxembourg’s Little Switzerland (Müllerthal or Mëllerdall), not only because I grew up in this part of the country, but because the hilly landscape reminiscent of Switzerland in the East of the Grand Duchy is simply adorable.
 For thousands of years soil erosion has created this unique landscape with its very rare biotopes.

-I joined the Just Arrived Ambassadors club because I felt Luxembourg as the hosting country needed to be represented in this network.
+I fee Luxembourg as the hosting country needs to be represented in this network.
 Apart from this, I love to interact with people from different communities and cultures and to learn from their experiences.